Blog

 What happens after I initially file the claim?

-After the claim is filed, the insurance company will send out an adjuster to inspect the damage on your car.
-He or she will determine what damages can be covered under your policy.
+After you file a claim, the insurance company will send out an adjuster to inspect the damage done to your car.
+The adjuster will determine what repairs will be covered under your policy.
 For example, if you don’t have collision coverage, the amount that is covered under your policy would be very different than if you had it.

 After assessing the damage, the adjuster will analyze and determine the appropriate amount for you to be compensated.
-If the car is considered a total loss, the adjuster will reach out to you with an amount, and you can either accept it or deny it.
+If the car is considered a total loss, the adjuster will reach out to you with an amount to compensate you for the loss, and you can either accept it or deny it.
 If you choose to accept it, you will be sent a check to deposit in compensation for your losses.

 The process is slightly different for a partial loss.
-After agreeing upon the price of repairs the insurance company will work with the repair shop that you took your car to in order to make a payment for the repairs being done.
+After agreeing upon the price of repairs, the insurance company works with the repair shop where your car is being fixed to in order to make a payment for the repairs being done.

 Will my car insurance premium go up after I file a claim?

-When it comes to evaluating your driving record for the purposes of reassessing your insurance rates, practices vary from company to company.
-In general, when you make a claim against your insurance policy above a specific amount due to an incident that is primarily your fault, an insurer will increase your premium.
-The amounts, percentages, and ceilings of these increases vary from company to company, and these increases generally stay on your premium for three years following the claim.
-It’s also important to note that some types of accidents are worse than others.
+When it comes to evaluating your driving record for the purposes of reassessing your insurance rates, practices vary slightly across the industry.
+In general, when you make a claim against your insurance policy above a specific amount in the case that an accident is primarily your fault, an insurer will increase your rates.
+The amounts, percentages, and ceilings of these increases vary from company to company.
+These increases generally stay on your premium for three years following the claim.
+It’s also important to note that some types of accidents or infractions are worse than others.
 For example: a drunk driving incident is likely to trigger a nonrenewal from virtually every insurance company, but something like a fender bender most likely won’t.

-If you’re reluctant to file an auto insurance claim because you fear that your policy premium will go up, understand that you will be taking a risk by not reporting the incident.
-If anyone were to sue you weeks or months later, not having reported the incident will make the process more difficult.
-Additionally, if you don’t report it in a timely manner, the insurance provider may refuse to honor the policy altogether.
-That being said, after you file your claim, you can decide you don’t want the cost of your car repairs to go against your insurance deductible so your rate increases.
-You don’t have to cash the check issued for your losses, and the claim won’t affect your rate.
+If you’re reluctant to file an auto insurance claim because you fear that your policy premium will go up, understand that you’re taking a risk by not reporting the incident.
+If anyone were to sue you weeks or months later, not having reported the incident will make the process much more difficult.
+Additionally, if you don’t report it in a timely manner, the insurance provider has the right to refuse to honor the policy altogether.
+That being said, after you file your claim, you can decide you don’t want the cost of your car repairs to go against your insurance deductible to prevent your rates from increasing.
+You don’t have to cash the check issued for your losses, and thus the claim won’t affect your rate.
+We recommend that you always report an accident, because it mitigates our own risk, and there are still ways to prevent your rates from going up.